15 Must-Visit Tourist Destinations in North Carolina

 Besides the adventures, Chimney Rock State Park is home to abundant flora and fauna, with more than 550 vascular plant species and a haven of birds, making it a favorite among bird photographers.
 It’s truly a natural wonder that you should explore in North Carolina.

 Auto fans, rejoice!
 NC is home to the NASCAR Hall of Fame, which honors auto racing.
 They have interactive exhibits such as Heritage Speedway, Whelen Hall of Champions, and Hall of Honor, which will entice all racing fans.
 There are guided tours you can join that show in-depth storytelling of the people behind NASCAR, heritage, history, facts, and personal anecdotes.
 They also have a gear shop where you can shop and a cafe where you can refuel!

 Location: 400 E M.L.K.
 Jr Blvd, Charlotte, NC 28202, USA

 Marbles Kids Museum

 If you’re traveling with kids, make sure to drop by the Marbles Kids Museum.
-This attraction is made for kids and offers various activities that they’ll learn and love.
+This attraction is for kids and offers various activities they’ll learn and love.
 Go to the Marbles Princess Tea and enjoy fairy dust, meet other princesses, and have a magnificent sweet treat for your little princesses.
 There’s also a Marbles Evening with Elves where you can dress up like an elf and play fun games.
-There’s also plenty of exhibits that you’ll discover in this fun, family-friendly museum!
+There are also plenty of exhibits that you’ll discover in this fun, family-friendly museum!